 A lot of body organs participate in the process of processing metabolic wastes, urine included.
 Therefore, if you notice odd changes in the urination habit of your fluffy friend, organ failures might be at fault.
 If left unaddressed, organ failures in cats could lead to fatal consequences within short periods of time so be careful.
 Feline experts nowadays usually advise that cat parents play it safe in that situation and schedule an appointment at the local veterinary clinic at once.

-Many cats prove to be lazy drinkers: they tend to drink less water than they actually require which leads to dehydration, especially in hot weathers.
+Many cats prove to be lazy drinkers: they tend to drink less water than they actually require which leads to dehydration, especially in hot weather.
 As the body of such feline withholds essentially every drop of water that gets in, little urine would be produced.
 Because of that, most dehydrated pets don't have the urge to go to the litter box like normal ones.
 If your cat is experiencing dehydration, instead of an inability to expel urine, there is simply no urine to expel.
 If you get your kitty to drink a wee bit more water every day, it's going to be fine.

 As cats get older, they often run into a condition called hyperthyroidism that affects nearly all of the body organs.
 Regarding clinical signs, all felines with hyperthyroidism have noticeable increases in thirst, appetite and urination.
 Secondary health issues causes by hyperthyroidism in cats include vomiting, diarrhea, hyperactivity and many more.
 Treatment regimes vary from case to case depending on the age of the pets as well as state of health.